xolariansky/covidapi/README.md

 ![advertise unique ids (you could renew that like always) ](/docs/img/blehdah.svg)

-other devices record these UUIDs until the device operator needs to disseminate a status message
+other devices record these UUIDs until the device operator (user) needs to disseminate a status message

 ![distribute status message](/docs/img/poststatus.svg)